RocketChat/hubot-rocketchat/README.md

 DEV | ** This enables development mode.

 ** - Docker image only.
-##### Configuring the Bot to listen and respond to all new public channels and private groups
+##### Configuring the Bot to listen and respond to direct messages plus all new public channels and private groups

-This is a very common configuration for Rocket.Chat bot installations.
+This is a common configuration for Rocket.Chat bot installations.

 Use the following options: